d10r/airstream-gadget/README.md

 ./create-test-data.sh
 ```

-This will create a file `testprojspec.json` containing a randomly generated list of receivers and unit amounts.
+This will create a file `testprojspec.json` containing a randomly generated list of receivers (index, address, amount).

 Now you can create a project via API using that data with
 ```